tsdataclinic/scout/README.md

 ### 3.4 Populating your local database

-The `ormconfig.json` in `packages/server/` is configured to point to a local postgres `scout` database.
+The `TYPEORM` variables in `packages/server/.env` are configured to point to a local postgres `scout` database.
 So we will need to create this database locally.
 First, start your postgres client:

 ```
 psql postgres